Why stacking 7 tools costs more than an integrated solution

 The psychological and human cost

-Beyond raw productivity figures, context switching has a measurable and documented human impact.
+Beyond the raw productivity figures, context switching has a measurable and documented human impact.

-45% of workers report feeling less productive due to constant juggling between applications, according to the Workgeist Report by Cornell University.
-And 43% state that frequently switching between tools and contexts is “very mentally exhausting.”
-43% report that frequently switching between tools and contexts is “mentally exhausting.”
+45% of workers say they feel less productive because of constant juggling between applications, according to Cornell University’s Workgeist Report.
+And 43% say that frequently switching between tools and contexts is “very tiring” mentally.

-A study by the University of California, Irvine, measured the psychological state of participants after just 20 minutes of repeated interruptions.
-The result: a significant increase in stress, frustration, perceived workload, and pressure. significant increase in stress, frustration, perceived workload, and pressure.
+A study at the University of California, Irvine, measured the psychological state of participants after just 20 minutes of repeated interruptions.
+The result: a significant increase in stress, frustration, perceived workload and pressure.

 - Increased cognitive fatigue and risk of burnout